 It was a lot of work but the finished piece is worth the effort.

 After the framing and the scratch was done we started the stone as well as the insulation of the mantel bracket.
 For the fireplace stone we used Eldorado Rustic Ledge which is a textured ledge stone that has long stones mixed with shorter ones.

 Adding the stone to the fireplace was like a puzzle trying to make each piece fit just right.
 And it was so much fun that even the kids even got involved.

 We then added the perfect final touch with the 1800s reclaimed barn wood mantle!
 Gorgeous!

-I plan on adding some candles, greenery and black framed photos of our family to bring out stone!
+I plan on adding some candles, greenery and black framed photos of our family to highlight the fireplace stone features.

 I hope you enjoyed these DIY stone fireplace pictures.
 If you’d like more just like this be sure to follow along with Making a Space!